 About the Coastal Commission

-California’s Governor and the leaders of the California Senate and Assembly each appoint four Commissioners, two each from the general public and two local elected officials from across the state’s six coastal regions to ensure statewide local government representation.
+The Commission has 12 voting members and up to 12 alternates, plus three non-voting ex officio members.
+California's Governor and the leaders of the Senate and Assembly each appoint four Commissioners — two from the general public and two local elected officials — drawn from the state's six coastal regions to ensure statewide representation.